 Hiking at the foot of the mountain

 It will be a good experience to walk at the foot of the mountain.
-It is not just a hiking, but you also feel holiness visiting several temple and shrine constructions.
+It is not just hiking, but you also feel holiness visiting several temples and shrine constructions.

 Daisenji Temple was founded in 718.
 It was one of the biggest temples in Japan.
-At the peak time, about 100 sub temples and 3,000 monk soldiers, but after the separation order of shrines and temples, they lost the power and now there are only 4 halls and 10 sub temples in a quiet atmosphere.
+At peak time, about 100 sub-temples and 3,000 monk soldiers, but after the separation order of shrines and temples, they lost the power and now there are only 4 halls and 10 sub-temples in a quiet atmosphere.
 The main hall is a reconstruction in 1954.

 Access: 50 minutes ride on the bus from Yonago Station (JR Line) to Daisenji (大山寺) stop